Skip to main content

 Frequently Asked Questions

-NATIONAL BANK OF COMMERCE has a Bank Health Score of B (78/100).
+National Bank of Commerce has a Bank Health Score of B (78/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 12.67%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-NATIONAL BANK OF COMMERCE holds $1.4B in total assets and $1.2B in total deposits.
-It is located in SUPERIOR, WISCONSIN (FDIC Certificate #14266).
+National Bank of Commerce holds $1.4B in total assets and $1.2B in total deposits.
+It is headquartered in Superior, Wisconsin (FDIC Certificate #14266).

-NATIONAL BANK OF COMMERCE has a Tier 1 capital ratio of 12.67%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.80%, and the return on assets is 1.53%.
+National Bank of Commerce has a Tier 1 capital ratio of 12.67%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.80%, and the return on assets is 1.53%.

 Yes.
-NATIONAL BANK OF COMMERCE is FDIC-insured (Certificate #14266).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+National Bank of Commerce is FDIC-insured (Certificate #14266).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: